nus-cs2103-AY2122S2/ip/README.md

 ## Commands

-Here are some things Delphine can do for you.
+Here are some things Daphne can do for you.

 Hello: `hello`
 List All Commands: `help`